akanumur/Begineer-Level-Data-Science-Projects/README.md

-# Begineer-Level-Data-Science-Projects
+# Data-Science-Projects
-This Level has basic level regression, Classification and Visualization Projects
+This Level has basic level Regression, Classification and Visualization Projects

 # 1. Iris Data Set